Canada travel insurance

 It means robust medical cover is an essential part of your travel policy.
 Take out Canada travel insurance with World First and we'll insure you for up to £10 million worth of medical costs.
 That includes 24/7 emergency assistance as well as cover for lost medication and repatriation costs.
 We can even cover pre-existing medical conditions.
 Just call us or get a quote online.

 Canada is an unbelievably vast country, with nearly 900,000 kilometres of road.
 No surprise that most people use cars to get around.
 If you're staying in a city then the public transport networks should give you all the mobility you need, but if you want to head out to discover the delights of rural Canada (and it's worth it), hiring a car is usually the best way forward.

-You don't need anything more than your UK driving license to hire a car in Canada.
-Just make sure you take the paper counterpart too.
-If you get stopped and fail to present both documents, you could get a nasty fine.
+You don't need anything more than your UK driving license to hire a car in Canada If you get stopped and fail to present your licence, you could get a nasty fine.
 Oh, and before you drive off, make sure you check your heater and defroster are working well.
 You'll see why below.

 Transport: Road safety

 Road safety is a big deal in Canada.
 Finger-numbing temperatures and heavy snow can make driving conditions pretty hairy.
 So if you're thinking of hiring a car (see above,) it makes sense to invest a little time learning how to get to grips with slips and skids.

 Just like here in the UK, road conditions are going to be worse in rural areas.
 You can (and should) expect anything from potholes and sharp bends to large animals blocking your way.
 There are no driving revelations here: drive cautiously, slow down and avoid sharp braking and sudden movements.
 Simple, isn't it?